 One Last Opportunity to Witness?

 I do not personally believe the pause would be longer than seconds to minutes, because of the catastrophe that will be unfolding upon the earth at the time of / as a result of the rapture.
-However, this is something we can only speculate about.
+In addition, the dead in Christ rise first and we *join* them in the clouds – it doesn’t seem logical that Jesus and the newly resurrected dead in Christ would hang out in the clouds waiting for us for any length of time.

 Our New Clothes